 Known as “the city of a hundred churches” Modica is rich in Baroque Period cathedrals and monasteries.

 A fourteenth century Gothic-Chiaramonte style monument, the Church of Santa Maria del Carmelo (Carmine) accommodated Carmelite friars.
 A beautiful Franciscan rose window adorns the church portal.
-Carmine is one of few churches still showing “architectural traces from before the violent, destructive 1693 earthquake”.
+Carmine is one of few churches still showing “architectural traces from before the destructive 1693 earthquake”.

 The seventeenth-century Baroque Church of San Domenico is in Piazza Principe di Napoli.
 The Dominicans built the church in the fourteenth century.
 It was destroyed by the 1693 earthquake and later rebuilt.